-California’s auto insurance rates are on the higher side — on average $2,128 per year, compared to the nationwide average of $1,669.
+California’s auto insurance rates are right in line with the national average — $987 per year, compared to $1,009 nationwide.
 That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
 Use our tool to find your best rates:

 California Minimum Liability